project-gemmi/gemmi/docs/analysis.rst

   64

 Selection can also be used to remove atoms.
-In this example we remove atoms with B-factor above 50:
+Here, we remove atoms with a B-factor above 50:

 .. doctest::